mocaccinoOS/website/content/en/docs/Desktop/desktop_environments.md

 ## Enlightenment

-This command installs the Cinnamon desktop environment.
+This command installs the Enlightenment desktop environment.

 ```bash